 Scholars of religion tend to discuss whole ritual segments, ritual manuals, rather than the individual elements within them.
 But it is not just music scholars who focus on the detail: collections of musical transcriptions from current temple practice reflect the emic views of Daoists themselves (both temple and household) in documenting individual hymns.
 Since the same text is often used in different rituals, we may call such texts “floating” hymns.

-The aim of comparing the Li family textual corpus with such sources is not to show them as deviating from or conforming to some kind of orthodoxy, but to establish some points of comparison that might be quite widely applicable—not some ancient plethora of texts (such as the Daoist Canon), but an influential living tradition that we can link with a particular locale.
+The aim of comparing the Li family textual corpus with such sources is not to show them as deviating from or conforming to some kind of “orthodoxy”, but to establish some points of comparison that might be quite widely applicable—not some ancient plethora of texts (such as the Daoist Canon—a valuable starting point for which is Kristofer Schipper and Franciscus Verellen eds, The Taoist Canon, 2004), but an influential living tradition that we can link with a particular locale.

 Such collections of vocal liturgy are not exhaustive.
 They mostly contain some of the sung vocal items that Daoists themselves consider most important, but they rarely include chanted or recited sections.
 Even so, the texts of the Li family immediately collate much more closely with these small samplings of current temple practice than with vast compendia of ancient texts like the Daoist Canon, producing results for the majority of the material that they now perform.
 In sum, I find more of the Li family texts in modern Complete Perfection temple practice than in the Daoist Canon or the Daozang jiyao; most come from the daily services and the yankou.
 At least nine of the texts sung by the Li family today appear in the “Orthodox melodies of Complete Perfection” (Quanzhen zhengyun).

-Sun and Zhang 2010 (on “Daoist music” in Shanxi) mainly discusses household groups; the only temple group described is that of the Complete Perfection temple of Northern Wudangshan in west Shanxi.
+Sun Xiuhua and Zhang Lei, Shanxi daojiao yinyue (2010) (on “Daoist music” in Shanxi) mainly discusses household groups; the only temple group described is that of the Complete Perfection temple of Northern Wudangshan in west Shanxi.